Henrik Larsson

 How I improved as a front-end developer

-Step outside your comfort zone and try things out, as long as you're patient and curious, you'll get rewarded.
+Step outside your comfort zone and experiment, be patient and curious while staying humble, and you'll be rewarded.

 Too long to read